The nZone’s Rules for Indoor Soccer are based off Modified FIFA Laws for Indoor Play.

 10. Five-Second Restart Rule

 All restarts must be played within 5 seconds of the ball being placed on the surface, for a Free Kick, Goal Kick, Corner Kick, or Kick Off.
 Violations of this rule result in a Direct Free Kick awarded to the non-offending team.
+The defending team must stand 3 walking paces away from the ball and cannot move until the ball is kicked.

 11. Ball out of Play